Searcher

 Furthermore, synchronizing the latest world state is a prerequisite for calculating arbitrage opportunities (calculating based on old state would distort the arbitrage action and lose the competitiveness of the Alpha strategy).
 If the state synchronization lantency is high, it will severely compress the time available for arbitrage calculation, especially during periods of network congestion, which can put immense pressure on computational performance.

-In the last step of the bundle processing, the Searcher will submit the bundle consisting of the target transaction and the arbitrage transaction to the Builder.
-Since there is a block auction between the Builders, only the block that wins the auction will be actually executed.
-The Searcher needs to send the bundle to all the mainstream builders on the chain, ensuring that the bundle is included in all blocks participating in the auction, to increase the speed of the bundle included on chain.
+In the last step of the bundle processing, the Searcher need to submit the bundle consisting of the target transaction and the arbitrage transaction to the mainstream Builders, ensuring that the bundle is included in all blocks participating in the auction, to increase the speed of the bundle inclusion.

 Cost